tcherninceline/PPInteractions/README.md

 - gfortran -g -fimplicit-none pp_interaction_transition_public.f
 - ./a.out

-This code allows you to obtain secondary particle spectra for any value of alpha1, over the entire enegy range delimited by Emin and Emax.
+This code allows you to obtain secondary particle spectra for any value of alpha1, over the entire energy range delimited by Emin and Emax.
 The code's running time may be a bit long (~30 minutes) because all the subroutines are called twice: once to compute the high energy part of the particle spectra and a second time, to adjust the low energy part of the spectra to the high energy one.

 The produced secondary particle spectra are given in units 1/(TeVcm^3s).
 You can choose which secondary particle spectra you want to produce in the section "writ".
 As an example, for the moment this code creates the files 'proton_spectrum.dat', which corresponds to the spectra of the primary protons, the file 'photon_spectrum.dat', which corresponds to the spectrum of the photons produced in pion0 decay, and the file 'nu_allflavor_spectrum.dat', where the spectrum of the neutrino of all flavors is recorded.